MySQL - Installation

 [root@host]# rpm -i MySQL-5.0.9-0.i386.rpm

-Above command takes care of installing MySQL server, creating a user of MySQL, creating necessary configuration and starting MySQL server automatically.
+The above command takes care of installing the MySQL server, creating a user of MySQL, creating necessary configuration and starting the MySQL server automatically.

 [root@host]# rpm -i MySQL-client-5.0.9-0.i386.rpm [root@host]# rpm -i MySQL-devel-5.0.9-0.i386.rpm [root@host]# rpm -i MySQL-shared-5.0.9-0.i386.rpm [root@host]# rpm -i MySQL-bench-5.0.9-0.i386.rpm

-Default installation on any version of Windows is now much easier than it used to be, as MySQL now comes neatly packaged with an installer.
-Simply download the installer package, unzip it anywhere, and run setup.exe.
+The default installation on any version of Windows is now much easier than it used to be, as MySQL now comes neatly packaged with an installer.
+Simply download the installer package, unzip it anywhere and run the setup.exe file.

 MySQL will not add itself to the start menu, and there is no particularly nice GUI way to stop the server either.
 Therefore, if you tend to start the server by double clicking the mysqld executable, you should remember to halt the process by hand by using mysqladmin, Task List, Task Manager, or other Windows-specific means.

-After MySQL has been successfully installed, the base tables have been initialized, and the server has been started, you can verify that all is working as it should via some simple tests.
+After MySQL, has been successfully installed, the base tables have been initialized and the server has been started: you can verify that everything is working as it should be via some simple tests.